ICAST 2004: Bass Industry Trends & New

 ICAST such as:

-- Slender Pointer 97MR and Slender Pointer 127MR medium-running
+- Slender Pointer 97MR and Slender

-suspending jerkbaits designed to suspend perfectly horizontal.
+designed to suspend perfectly horizontal.
+These sport three

-lively jerkbaits.
-A Slender Pointer
+A Slender Pointer 112MR was

-112MR was also cited in Lucky Craft's literature.
+also cited in Lucky Craft's literature.

 - The new Live Pointer 95 SR, MR and